 Geauga County, located south of Lake and Ashtabula counties, is another great place to view the fall leaves.
 This largely-rural county rewards visitors with scenic farms, rolling hills, Amish communities, and a host of antique stores.

-Bike, Hike, or Ride the Ohio Canalway
+Bike, Hike, or Ride the Ohio & Erie Canalway

 Wander Through Chester Township Near Chesterland

+Jet Express ferries are not available for the 2020 season.
 Fall offers one last chance to enjoy South Bass, Middle Bass, and Kelleys Islands before the cold weather shuts access off until the spring.
 Your efforts will be rewarded with fewer crowds, crisp fall lake air, and a panorama of beautiful red, yellow, orange, and purple leaves.
 In addition, the sunsets are much more vibrant during the cooler fall season.